How to get an invalidity pension and what are its grades

 The basic conditions for the award of an invalidity pension are:

-• Reduced ability to work by at least 35% – this is assessed by a so-called expert physician on the basis of medical reports and specialist examinations.
+• A reduced working capacity of at least 35% – this is assessed by a so-called expert physician on the basis of medical reports and specialist examinations.

-• A health condition lasting at least one year – a temporary deterioration in health or short-term incapacity for work is not enough.
+• A medical condition lasting at least one year – a temporary deterioration in health or short-term incapacity for work is not enough.

 • Sufficient number of years of service (called insurance period) – varies according to the age of the applicant.
 For example, a person aged between 28-38 needs at least 5 years of pension participation in the last ten years.